AndyCYao/personal_webpage/content/courses/cmpt307.md

 ### Bipartite graph and BFS Tree
 to check if something is a bipartite graph, you run BFS to generate a BFS tree, then see if you can color each layer distinct color.

-Exactly one of the following holdes:
+Exactly one of the following holde:

 1. No edge of G joins two nodes of the same layer, then G is bipartite

 2. an edge of G joins two nodes of the same layer, and G has odd-length cycle, so not bipartite

 ### Directed Graphs
 ### Terminologies
-Mutually Reachable - if there is a directed path from node \\(u\\) to \\(v\\) and vice versa Strongly Connected - if every pair of nodes is mutually reachable, then the graph is *Strongly Connected* Strong Component - maximal subset of mutually reachable nodes. (cannot add more nodes without breaking 'strong connectness') Directed Acyclic Graph - a directed graph that contains no directed cycles.
+Mutually Reachable - if there is a directed path from node \\(u\\) to \\(v\\) and vice versa

+Strongly Connected - if every pair of nodes is mutually reachable, then the graph is *Strongly Connected*

+Strong Component - maximal subset of mutually reachable nodes. (cannot add more nodes without breaking 'strong connectness') Directed Acyclic Graph - a directed graph that contains no directed cycles.

 Topological order 	   - is an ordering of its nodes \\(v1, v2, .. vn\\) so that every edge \\((v_i,v_j)\\) we have \\(i < j\\)

 *Theorem* - Can see if \\(G\\) is strongly connected in \\(O(m+n)\\) time